 Ostional Turtle Tours

 To go into the refuge, every visitor has to go with a guide, you can’t walk in by yourself.
 If you are traveling to Ostional on your own, you can hire a guide at the Guide Association office in town right next to the soccer field.
 You can also message the official Ostional Guide Association Facebook page to reserve one in advance.

 If you want to do a day trip from Tamarindo or Coco and need transportation, you must book with a tour company as they will provide round trip transportation and the guide.
 A tour costs $50-80 depending on where you are coming from.

 Lodging, Town and Beach

-A video of our trip to Ostional Wildlife Refuge
+Watch our video of our trip to Ostional Wildlife Refuge.

 Want to see more turtles?
 Head to Tortuguero National Park, an excellent place to see Green and Leatherback turtles.

 Read about other wildlife reserves in Costa Rica.